csinva/csinva.github.io/_notes/neuro/comp_neuro.md

     - random-indexing vector - fixed random from the beginning
     - semantic vector - starts at 0
   - as we traverse sequence, for each word, add random-indexing vector from words right before/after it to its semantic vector
-    - can also permute them before adding to preserve word order (e.g. Permutations as a means to encode order in word space ([kanerva, 2008](https://www.diva-portal.org/smash/record.jsf?pid=diva2:1042478)))
+    - can also permute them before adding to preserve word order (e.g. permutations as a means to encode order in word space ([kanerva, 2008](https://www.diva-portal.org/smash/record.jsf?pid=diva2:1042478)))
       - can instead use placeholder vector to help bring in word order (e.g. BEAGLE - [Jones & Mewhort, 2007](https://cseweb.ucsd.edu//~gary/PAPER-SUGGESTIONS/jones-mewhort-psych-rev-2007.pdf))
 - ex. learning rules by example
   - particular instance of a rule is a rule (e.g mother-son-baby $\to$ grandmother)